dlchambersjr/lab-09-back-end/readme.md

 09-19-2018 1:30pm - (AF/DC) Wrapup
 09-19-2018 10:00pm - (DC) Refactored Code

+09-20-2018 9:00am - 1:30pm (DC/TL) - Worked on transitioning to a single lookup feature for each API and storing the data in a SQL Database.

+09-22-2018 11:00pm - (DC) Finished refactoring for DRY lookup function and SQL.
+09-22-2018 11:55pm - (DC) Set-up remaining scaffold after Lab-08 completion.

 ## Credits and Collaborations
 * Front end starter code provided by Samm Hamm and Allie Grampa
-* Utilizes outside APIs from google maps, yelp, darkskies, and the movie database.
+* Utilizes outside APIs from google maps, yelp, darkskies, and the movie database, meetUp, and the Hiking Project